 Friction gloves are the purpose made grippy gloves for frisbee.
 Great for wet conditions and keeping your hands warm(ish) in the cold.

 If you’re not able to get hold of a pair of Frisbee gloves, then the next best thing is probably a pair of Gorilla Grip Gloves, mechanic’s gloves which you can pick up on Ebay.

 Self-inflating are the way to go here.
-Roll mats will leave you cold and aching the next day, and the pump-inflated mattress are generally too heavy to be lugging around, or trying to cram in the back of a Ford KA.
+Roll mats will leave you cold and aching the next day, and the pump-inflated mattress are generally too heavy to be lugging between pitches, or trying to cram in the back of your mates Ford KA.

 Check out these review sites for the best options: